mozartfish/id2221-data-intensive-traffic/README.md

 - inside project run **uv sync**

 2. run **docker-compose up -d**
+- after docker is running - run **docker ps** to ensure all the containers and services are running properly

 3. inside the notebook directory run the following commands
 - **uv run jupyter lab**